Terry Hanson: Retired

-In January of 2020, he and his wife Patti retired to Eureka, Mo, a suburb of their native St Louis, to be near their children and grandchildren.
+In January 2020, he and his wife, Patti, retired to Eureka, Missouri, a suburb of their native St Louis, to be near their children and grandchildren.

 In December 2021, Hanson had a cornea transplant at Washington University to repair a long-standing eye issue called Keratoconus.

-In May 2022 he was inducted into the St Louis Sports Hall of Fame in the category of Sports Administration and the induction consisted of an eleven-minute interview, that avoided speeches.
+In May 2022 he was inducted into the St Louis Sports Hall of Fame in the category of Sports Administration.